Hooked on Culture: The Impact of Fishing on Canadian Culture

 The commercial fishery, including for-sale and bait fishing, is economically vital.
 It contributes to the region’s financial stability and job market.

-See also The History of Recreational Fishing in Canada: A Legacy of Leisure
+See also A Vital Industry: The History of Commercial Fishing Industry in Canada

 Significance to Indigenous Groups and Commercial Sectors